 UMPA's Board of Directors approved the Agency to fund the Community Solar Regulatory Asset from previous reserves and future billings to members.
 The remaining cost to be recovered from future billings to members is recorded in deferred outflow of resources on the statement of net position.
-For the year ended June 30, 2022 the current Regulatory Asset debit amortization was \$242,864, including interest.
+For the year ended June 30, 2023 the current Regulatory Asset debit amortization was \$269,155, including interest and for the year ended June 30, 2022 amortization was \$242,864, including interest.

 The Board established a Rate Stabilization Fund (RSF) on September 22, 1999.
 The purpose of the fund is to set aside funds to assist in maintaining stable rates to Members in the event of unplanned or extraordinary operation, maintenance, or capital replacement costs.
 The fund can also be used for early retirement of debt.
 The RSF funding methodology is a defined rate per kWh, determined annually by the Board.
-For the year ended June 30, 2022 the Agency made contributions of \$1,776,461, including interest, and for the year ended June 30, 2021 contributions of \$1,744,016 including interest, reflected in the Rate Stabilization Fund and reported in deferred inflow of resources on the statements of net position.
+For the year ended June 30, 2023 the Agency made contributions of \$2,318,026, including interest, and for the year ended June 30, 2022 contributions of \$1,776,461 including interest, reflected in the Rate Stabilization Fund and reported in deferred inflow of resources on the statements of net position.

-The Board established a Repair and Replacement Fund to pay for the cost and repairs to the system as described in Note 5.
-For the year ended June 30, 2022, the Agency made budgeted contributions of \$6,945,832 including interest, and used \$6,221,653 for capital repair and replacements.
-For the year ended June 30, 2021, the Agency made budgeted contributions of \$14,672,256, including interest, and used \$69,018 for capital repair and replacements.
+The Board established a Repair and Replacement Fund to pay for the cost and repairs to the system as described in Note 7.
+For the year ended June 30, 2023, the Agency made budgeted contributions of \$11,887,543 including interest and used \$10,140,014 for capital repair and replacements.
+For the year ended June 30, 2022, the Agency made budgeted contributions of \$6,945,832, including interest, and used \$6,221,653 for capital repair and replacements.
 The Repair and Replacement Fund is reported in deferred inflow of resources on the statements of net position.

 Differences exist between the costs used in the determination of power rates and the revenues and expenses reportable under generally accepted accounting principles (GAAP).
-Change in net position is not reported in the accompanying financial statements because differences described above have been deferred and will reverse when costs included in power rates exceed revenues and expenses reportable under GAAP.
+A change in net position is not reported in the accompanying financial statements because the differences described above have been deferred and will reverse when costs included in power rates exceed revenues and expenses reportable under GAAP.
 These timing differences consist mainly of debt service payments, depreciation, amortization, gains and losses for the sale of assets, unanticipated revenues, Repair and Replacement and RSF additions and uses.

-The statements of net position amounts for deferred outflow of resources related to future billings to members at end of year June 30, 2022 and 2021 include the following classifications:
+The statements of net position amounts for deferred outflow of resources related to future billings to members at end of year June 30, 2023 and 2022 include the following classifications:

-2022 2021 Deferred outflow of resources related to future billings to members: Future recoverable costs \$ 5,158,819 \$ Total deferred outflow of resources related to future billings to members \$ 5,158,819 \$
+2023 2022 Deferred outflow of resources related to future billings to members: Future recoverable costs \$ 4,889,664 \$ 5,158,819 Total deferred outflow of resources related to future billings to members \$ 4,889,664 \$ 5,158,819

-The statements of net position amounts for deferred inflow of resources related to future billings to members at end of year June 30, 2022 and 2021 include the following classifications:
+The statements of net position amounts for deferred inflow of resources related to future billings to members at end of year June 30, 2023 and 2022 include the following classifications:

-2022 2021 Deferred inflow of resources related to future billings to members: Designated for rate stabilization \$ 17,310,554 \$ 15,534,093 Designated for repair and replacement 34,658,377 33,934,198 Net revenues to be returned in future billings to members 57,545,684 44,678,634 Total deferred inflow of resources related to future billings to members \$ 109,514,615 \$ 94,146,925
+2023 Restated 2022 Deferred inflow of resources related to future billings to members: Designated for rate stabilization \$ 19,628,580 \$ 17,310,554 Designated for repair and replacement 36,405,906 34,658,377 Net revenues to be returned in future billings to members 67,774,763 57,727,181 Total deferred inflow of resources related to future billings to members \$ 123,809,249 \$ 109,696,112

-Note 5 - Long-Term Liabilities
+Note 7 - Long-Term Liabilities

-Revenue Bonds Payable-Maturities and coupon interest rates associated with the bonds as of June 30, 2022 and 2021 are as follows:
+Revenue Bonds Payable-Maturities and coupon interest rates associated with the bonds as of June 30, 2023 and 2022 are as follows: